Workshop Financial Know How

 • money is security

-• money can buy me things: a vacation, an expensive dinner, fancy clothes, awesome adventures
+• money can buy me unique things or experiences: a vacation, an expensive dinner, fancy clothes, awesome adventures

 • Guiding principles